Development tools for a better you

 EMDR is able to help with traumatic memories by deliberately accessing a separate area of the brain where the memory is locked in place with the accompanying distressing thoughts and feelings.
 EMDR then brings up the traumatic memory within a safe and guided process and helps the client make sense out of what happened, so that they can free themselves of the distress along with the myriad of symptoms it has created.
 You can learn more about EMDR in our counselor Risa Bos’ blog on EMDR.

-Our counselors Risa Bos, MA, who is a Licensed Mental Health Counselor, and Kelli Skorman, MS, who is a Registered Mental Health Counselor Intern, are highly trained in EMDR.
-To schedule a free phone consultation with Risa or Kelli, call 407.355.7378 or visit their individual pages to contact them directly.
+Our counselor Risa Bos, MA, who is a Licensed Mental Health Counselor Risa is highly trained in EMDR.
+To schedule a free phone consultation with Risa, call 407.355.7378 or visit her individual page to contact her directly.

 When you think of clinical hypnosis you might imagine something comical, like a hypnotist making his subject crow like a rooster when they hear a certain word or sound.
 Don’t worry, that kind of hypnotism isn’t considered therapeutic!